MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

 </div>

-## Pathway details
+## Pathways details

 <div class="grid" markdown>

-This feature makes it possible to provide additional details about the physical characteristics of a station’s pathways, such as the length, width and slope if it’s a ramp or the number of stairs if it’s a stairway.
-This can help users anticipate the conditions of the in-station route that they need to navigate.
+More details can be added to provide additional details regadring the physical characteristics of a station’s pathways, including length, width and slope (for ramps) or the number of stairs (for stairways).
+This helps riders anticipate the conditions and accessibility of the pathway they need to navigate.

 | Files associated      | [pathways.txt](/schedule/reference/#pathwaystxt)                                    |
 |-----------------------|-------------------------------------------------|